+Figure 5This sketch shows how you can apply the techniques described in this booklet to set aside open space which preserves rural character, expands community parkland and creates privacy for residences.
+(Source: Montgomery County Planning Commission)

+3 Conservation Zoning A "Menu" of Choices

+The main reason subdivisions typically consist of nothing more than houselots and streets is that most local land-use ordinances ask little, if anything, with respect to conserving open space or providing neighborhood amenities (see Figure 6).

-Figure 5 This sketch shows how you can apply the techniques described in this booklet to set aside open space which preserves rural character, expands community parkland and creates privacy for residences.
-(Source: Montgomery County Planning Commission) Communities wishing to break the cycle of "wall-to-wall houselots" need to consider modifying their zoning to actively and legally encourage subdivisions that set aside at least 50 percent of the land as permanently protected open space and to incorporate substantial density disincentives for developers who do not conserve any significant percentage of land.
+Communities wishing to break the cycle of "wall-to-wall houselots" need to consider modifying their zoning to actively and legally encourage subdivisions that set aside at least 50 percent of the land as permanently protected open space and to incorporate substantial density disincentives for developers who do not conserve any significant percentage of land.

 Following this approach, a municipality would first calculate a site's yield using traditional zoning.
-A developer would then be permitted full density only if at least 50 percent of the buildable land is maintained as undivided open space (illustrated in Figure 7: "Option 1").
+A developer would then be permitted full density only if at least 50 percent of the buildable land is maintained as undivided open space (illustrated in

+Figure 7: "Option 1").
 Another full-density option could include a 25 percent density bonus for preserving 60 percent of the unconstrained land (Figure 8: "Option 2").
 Municipalities might also consider offering as much as a 100 percent density bonus for protecting 70 percent of that land (Figure 11: "Option 5").

-It is noteworthy that the 36 villagelike lots in Option 5 occupy less land than the 18 lots in Option 1, and that Option 5 therefore contributes more significantly to the goal of creating community-wide networks of open space.
-The village-scale lots in Option 5 are particularly popular with empty-nesters, single-parent households, and couples with young children.
-Its traditional layout is based on that of historic hamlets and villages in the region, and new developments in this category could be controlled as Conditional Uses subject to a set of extensively illustrated design standards.
-Developers wishing to serve the "estate lot" market have two additional options.
-One involves lots containing at least four acres of unconstrained land (Figure 9: "Option 3").
-The other is
+It is noteworthy that the 36 village-like lots in Option 5 occupy less land than the 18 lots in Option 1, and that Option 5 therefore contributes more significantly to the goal of creating community-wide networks of open space.
+The village-scale lots in Option 5 are particularly popular with emptynesters, single-parent households, and couples with young children.
+Its traditional layout is based on that of historic hamlets and villages in the region, and new developments in this category could be controlled as Conditional

-Figure 6 YIELD PLAN The kind of subdivision most frequently created in Pennsylvania is the type which blankets the development parcel with houselots, and which pays little if any attention to designing around the special features of the property.
+Figure 6 YIELD PLAN

+The kind of subdivision most frequently created in Pennsylvania is the type which blankets the development parcel with houselots, and which pays little if any attention to designing around the special features of the property.
 In this example, the house placement avoids the primary conservation areas, but disregards the secondary conservation features.
 However, such a sketch can provide a useful estimate of a site's capacity to accommodate new houses at the base density allowed under zoning-and is therefore known as a "Yield Plan."

-Figure 8 OPTION 2

-Enhanced Conservation and Density
+Figure 8 OPTION 2 Enhanced Conservation and Density

-24 Lots

 Lot Size Range: 12,000 to 24,000 sq. ft.

 60% undivided open space

-Figure 7 OPTION I

-Density-neutral with Pre-existing Zoning

-18 lots

-Lot Size Range: 20,000 to 40,000 sq. ft.
+Figure 7 OPTION 1 Density-neutral with Pre-existing Zoning Lot Size Range: 20,000 to 40,000 sq. ft.
 50% undivided open space

-Figure 9 OPTION 3

-50% Density Reduction
+Figure 9 OPTION 3 50% Density Reduction

-9 Lots

 Typical Lot Size: 160,000 sq. ft.
 (4 acres)

 Estate Lots